Spain Work Visa: Application Process and Requirements (2022)

 Requirements for a seasonal work visa

-• You have adequate accommodation
+• You've adequate accommodation

 • Your travel expenses are covered You must return to your home country upon the expiration of the seasonal contract